My Co-op

 Singing River Electric is represented by a board of directors made up of members from throughout the service territory.
 These directors help manage the business and affairs of the electric distribution cooperative.

-TRAVIS BAXTER, VICE PRESIDENT, Retired Shipyard Supervisor, District 2
+RONALD R. WILSON, VICE PRESIDENT, Retired Shipyard Director and Engineer, District 2

 MARK W. LASALLE, Biologist, District 3